The range of content

 A lot of humanities subjects get a bad rap for being entirely essay based.
 This is certainly not the case for SPS.
 One of the great advantages of studying such a flexible course is that when choosing your modules, you can consider the assessment methods too.
 For example, if exams really aren’t your thing, then when you’re given the choice don’t pick a module that uses exams as the main assessment method.

 Assessment methods I’ve come across so far on my course include exams, essays, presentations, portfolios and some more creative options too like blog posts or videos.
 Alongside this you can also take note of whether there will be group work as part of the assessment.
 This means that you can give yourself the greatest chance for success by customising the modules you choose to take into account the assessment methods that suit your strengths.

 The opportunities to extend your degree

 SPS allows for so many opportunities to extend your degree beyond academia.
-The department is extremely supportive in helping you find opportunities to study abroad or do a year in industry if you should so choose.
+Staff are extremely supportive in helping you find opportunities to study abroad or do a year in industry if you should so choose.
 I have added an extra year to my course to go and study in Melbourne.
 Since being at York I have also studied in Russia as a part of a summer school.
 There are countless opportunities to study both within Europe and worldwide and also to undertake internships, placements or entire years in a huge range of industries.

 All the people you meet